 - PRO-TIP for making fluffy whole wheat pancakes: DO NOT press down on the spatula while cooking your pancakes–this will destroy the air bubbles and won’t give you a fluffy pancake.

-How to Serve the Whole Grain Pancakes
+How to Serve Whole Wheat Pancakes

 - As you cook your pancakes, place completed pancakes on a cookie sheet in a flat layer and keep warm in a 200 degree oven.
 This will ensure that the first whole wheat pancake you make is as tasty and warm as the last pancake you make.